Bud Light's Bumpy Ride: A Marketing Tale

 It is especially essential for campaigns meant to reinvigorate audience attention.
 Branding must speak to current moments that are not a fleeting trend.
 Today’s demographics have not only demonstrated the current buying moment of many consumer groups, but they have also demonstrated that measurable results are possible.
 No product, service or company can evoke the same emotion across customer generations.

-Positioning A Brand in Any Strategy Takes Time
+Positioning a Brand in Any Strategy Takes Time

 Moreover, transforming a brand image necessitates consistent, ongoing communication.
 Reacting with changes in management doesn't convey this consistency.
 Anheuser-Busch is attempting to modify Bud Light's brand image to appeal to demographics that have emerged since the beer's introduction in 1982.
 Open letters and management departures do little to advance this goal.